TopCoder1111/simpleChat/README.md

 # simpleChat
-This is angular 5 based chat app
+This is angular 5 based  Group chat app

 ## Install steps